Default

 Governing LawMarriages are governed by Islamic Sharia law interpreted by the Ministry of Justice

 Understanding Saudi Arabia's marriage requirements helps people plan their weddings with more clarity.
-It's crucial to know the cultural and legal details of getting married in Saudi Arabia.
+It's crucial to know the cultural and legal details of getting married in Saudi Arabia, especially when considering unconventional wedding venues.

 Divorce Laws in Saudi Arabia